weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Functions for network visualization.md

 ## draw()

-`draw(graph, show=True, save=False, filename='filename', encoding='utf-8', canvas_size=(500, 500), node_font='sans-serif', node_fontsize=12, node_fontcolor='crimson', node_fillcolor='#ffebcd', node_size=12, edge_color='#7ab8cc', edge_size=2, edge_distance=100, charge=-300, detailed=False)`
+`draw(graph, show=True, save=False, filename='filename', encoding='utf-8', canvas_size=(500, 500), node_font='sans-serif', node_fontsize=12, node_fontcolor='black', node_fillcolor='lightgrey', node_size=12, edge_color='#7ab8cc', edge_size=2, edge_distance=100, charge=-300, detailed=True)`

 ### Description
-Show and/or save a df_graphs.
+Show and/or save a NetworkX Graph.

 Based on d3.js (https://d3js.org/) and pywebview (https://github.com/r0x0r/pywebview).

 ### Arguments

-`graph`: a NetworkX df_graphs.
+`graph`: A NetworkX graph.

-`show`: show df_graphs immediately if show=True, or do not show until a draw_html(...show=True) is running.
-The df_graphs is drawing using d3.js (version 3, i.e., d3v3) and is interactive.
-You can also modify the style of df_graphs by adding other parameters.
+`show`: A Boolean value, the default value is True.
+If show=True, the visualized graph will be shown immediately in a pywebview window.
+If show=False, the visualized graph will not be shown until a draw(...show=True) is running.
+The graph is drawn using d3.js (version 3, i.e., d3v3) and is interactive.
+You can also modify the style of the graph by setting other parameters.

-`save`: save the output as an HTML file.
-The df_graphs being saved is an SVG object in the HTML file.
-Scalable vector graphic (SVG) is a type of image format that can be opened by browser software such as Chrome, Edge and Firefox, and can be edited by using Adobe Illustrator.
-Currently, `cookiemilk` can not save a graph as an SVG file directly, but you can extract it from the HTML file.
+`save`: A Boolean, the default value is False.
+If save=True, the visualized graph will be saved in an HTML file.
+The visualized graph being saved is an SVG object in the HTML file.
+Scalable vector graphic (SVG) is a type of image format that can be opened by browser software such as Google Chrome, Microsoft Edge and Firefox, and can be further modified by figure drawing software such as Adobe Illustrator.
+Currently, `cookiemilk` can not save a graph as an SVG file directly, but you can extract it from the HTML file using some tools such as SVG Crowbar (please see: https://nytimes.github.io/svg-crowbar/).

-`filename`: filename of the output HTML file.
-The default is "filename".
+`filename`: A string specifying the filename of the output HTML file.
+The default value is "filename", which will result in an HTML file called "filename.HTML".

-`encoding`: encoding of the output HTML file.
+`encoding`: A string specifying the encoding standard of the output HTML file.
 The default is "utf-8".

-`canvas_size`: a list or tuple specifying the size of the canvas.
-The default is (500, 500), which means 500*500 pixels.
+`canvas_size`: A list or tuple object specifying the size of the canvas.
+The default is (500, 500), which means 500×500 pixels and seems suitable for a graph containing 10-15 key-terms.
+If your graph is large (e.g., many nodes and edges), please try to set up a large canvas.

-`node_font`: a string specifying the font of nodes in the graph.
-The default is "sans-serif".
+`node_font`: A string specifying the font of nodes in the graph.
+The default font is "sans-serif".

-`node_fontsize`: a number specifying the size of labels in df_nodes.
-The default is 12.
+`node_fontsize`: A number specifying the size of node labels.
+The default value is 12.

-`node_fontcolor`: a string specifying the colour of labels in nodes.
-The string can be written in HEX format or just a colour name (as long as d3.js know it).
-The default is "crimson".
+`node_fontcolor`: A string specifying the colour of node labels.
+The string can be written in HEX format or just a colour name (as long as it is available in d3.js).
+The default value is "black".

-`node_fillcolor`: a string specifying the colour of nodes.
-The default is "#ffebcd".
+`node_fillcolor`: A string specifying the colour of nodes.
+The default value is "lightgrey".

-`node_size`: a number specifying the size of nodes in the graphs.
-The default is 12.
+`node_size`: A number specifying the size of nodes in the graph.
+The default value is 12.

-`edge_color`: a string specifying the colour of edges.
-The default is "#7ab8cc".
+`edge_color`: A string specifying the colour of edges.
+The default value is "#7ab8cc".

 `edge_size`: a number specifying the width of edges in the graphs.
 The default is 2.